jackguo380/vim-lsp-cxx-highlight/README.md

 }
 ```

-For a sample vim-lsp configuration see [this](sample-vimrcs/vim-lsp-register.vim)
+For a sample vim-lsp configuration see [this](sample-configs/vim-lsp-register.vim)

-For a sample LanguageClient-neovim configuration see [this](sample-vimrcs/LanguageClient-register.vim)
+For a sample LanguageClient-neovim configuration see [this](sample-configs/LanguageClient-register.vim)

+For a sample coc.nvim coc-settings.json see [this](sample-configs/coc-settings.json)

 ## Configuration